tek/vim-maque/README.md

 The default assembly methods uses `'makeprg'` as executable.
 If a global or buffer-local variable `maque_args_{&makeprg}` is set, it is appended.

+After having executed a test, `<Plug>MaqueParse` executes `:cgetfile`, which populates the quickfix list identically to how :make does.

+## tmux

 The tmux method is designed to maintain a permanently open pane for dispatching.
 Before and after each test execution, output redirection to a temp file is (de)activated.
 A mapping `<Plug>MaqueToggleTmux` is provided to manually kill or open the tmux pane.

-After having executed a test, `<Plug>MaqueParse` executes `:cgetfile`, which populates the quickfix list identically to how :make does.
+There are two commands available to create additional panes:

+`:MaqueTmuxAddPane name ['tmux split command']` creates a named pane which will receive all following makes and toggle commands.
+It will become visible after executing `<Plug>Maque` or `<Plug>MaqueToggleTmux`.
+To activate a different pane, run `:MaqueTmuxCycle` or assign its name to `g:maque#tmux#current_pane`.

+`:MaqueTmuxBuffer` and `:MaqueTmuxDebuffer` create and destroy a pane that is associated with the current buffer and will receive all makes executed from it.

 ## Example